Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

 **Notes:**

 * The `process` method expects a list of `HealthMetric` objects (each with `metric_type = SLEEP_ANALYSIS`).
-It iterates over each metric (each representing one sleep session, e.g., one night’s sleep) to gather raw values.
+It iterates over each metric (each representing one sleep session, e.g., one night's sleep) to gather raw values.
 It uses `metric.sleep_data` (a `SleepData` Pydantic model) to retrieve fields like total sleep minutes, efficiency, latency, etc. If any expected fields (like `wake_count` or `sleep_stages`) are missing, it derives the values from raw data if possible.
 For example, if `sleep_stages` are provided, it uses the `"awake"` minutes to compute WASO (Wake After Sleep Onset).
 If not, it falls back to calculating WASO as the difference between time in bed and actual sleep time (ensuring a non-negative result).

 * **REM% and Deep%:** If stage breakdown is available from Apple HealthKit, the code computes REM and deep sleep percentages by dividing the minutes in REM or deep by total sleep minutes.
 For instance, if REM sleep was 90 min out of 420 total, `rem_percentage = 0.214` (\~21.4%).
 If no stage data is present (e.g., older devices that only report total sleep), it sets these to 0.0 by default.

 * **Latency and Awakenings:** `sleep_latency` is taken from `SleepData.time_to_sleep_minutes` if provided (the time it took to fall asleep). `awakenings_count` comes from `SleepData.wake_count` (number of awakenings during the sleep period) or is set to 0 if unavailable.
 These metrics align with standard definitions: sleep latency = minutes to fall asleep, and awakenings count = number of wake episodes after sleep onset.

 * **Consistency Score:** To quantify **sleep schedule consistency**, the processor computes a simple score based on the variability of sleep start times across multiple nights.
 Here we calculate the standard deviation of sleep start times (converted to minutes of the day).
 A lower std dev means the user goes to bed at a more regular time nightly.
 We then map this to a 0–1 range (e.g., <15 min std dev yields \~1.0, >2 hours yields 0.0, linear interpolation in between).
 This is a simplified regularity metric; it follows the spirit of the **Sleep Regularity Index (SRI)** concept from recent literature (which assesses night-to-night variability), without requiring minute-by-minute data.
-This consistency\_score will be 0.5 (neutral) if only one night is present (insufficient data to judge consistency, similar to how CardioProcessor returns a neutral 0.5 for circadian score if data is limited).
+This consistency_score will be 0.5 (neutral) if only one night is present (insufficient data to judge consistency, similar to how CardioProcessor returns a neutral 0.5 for circadian score if data is limited).

 * The processor logs key results for debugging (average total sleep, efficiency, REM%).
 The output is returned as a `SleepFeatures` instance (which is a BaseModel, similar to how `CardioProcessor.process` returns a `CardioFeatures` model).
 This ensures the features are well-structured and easily serializable.

 **Pydantic Model Updates:** No fundamental changes to existing Pydantic models are required for basic functionality since `SleepData` already contains the necessary fields (`total_sleep_minutes`, `sleep_efficiency`, etc.).
-However, to fully leverage Apple’s detailed data, we ensure `SleepData.sleep_stages` (a dict of SleepStage to minutes) and fields like `wake_count` and `time_to_sleep_minutes` are populated by the ingestion layer.
-If needed, the `SleepStage` enum can be extended or mapped to Apple’s stage labels (Apple uses categories like “Core” sleep for light sleep; we map those to our `SleepStage.LIGHT`).
-If Apple’s JSON uses slightly different keys (e.g., “REM Sleep” vs “rem”), the ingestion adapter should translate them to our enum names.
-The `HealthMetricType` enum already has `SLEEP_ANALYSIS` defined, and our pipeline organizer already groups `"sleep_analysis"` metrics under the "sleep" modality, so the new processor will naturally pick them up.
+However, to fully leverage Apple's detailed data, we ensure `SleepData.sleep_stages` (a dict of SleepStage to minutes) and fields like `wake_count` and `time_to_sleep_minutes` are populated by the ingestion layer.
+If needed, the `SleepStage` enum can be extended or mapped to Apple's stage labels (Apple uses categories like "Core" sleep for light sleep; we map those to our `SleepStage.LIGHT`).
+If Apple's JSON uses slightly different keys ("REM Sleep" vs "rem"), the ingestion adapter should translate them to our enum names.
+The `HealthMetricType` enum already has `SLEEP_ANALYSIS` defined, and our pipeline organizer already groups "sleep_analysis" metrics under the "sleep" modality, so the new processor will naturally pick them up.

 ## 3. Parsing Apple HealthKit Sleep Data (JSON Ingestion)